nujiak/logic-solver/README.md

 ## Usage

-`logic-solver` completes a proof by contradiction given an argument.
+`logic-solver` completes a proof/refutation by contradiction given an argument.
 An argument is a list of propositions where all propositions are taken as premises, except the last which is taken as a conclusion.

 The following symbols are used: